Lollies targeted in Christchurch petrol station burglary

 Police were called to the incident at the Bishopdale Caltex on Harewood Rd at about 3.20am, and are investigating it as a possible ram raid.

-But servo manager Akash Sharma said a car pulled up at the front doors, before someone used a hammer to smash their way in.
+But manager Akash Sharma said a car pulled up at the front doors, before someone used a hammer to smash their way in.

 He said the glass door shattered and the thieves pocketed lollies before the store security system kicked in.